-Three-year-olds with the “Let Me Do It!“ attitude need integrated, hands-on learning experiences.
+Three-year-olds with the “Let me do it!“ attitude need integrated, hands-on learning experiences.
 Experimentation and exploration build higher-level thinking, language, math, social and motor skills; threes love fun and challenging experiences.
 The 3K teachers offer activities to creatively stimulate minds to the highest level possible by partnering with parents to provide a strong spiritual foundation in a loving, nurturing Christ-centered environment.

-- Low student to teacher ratio
+- Low student to teacher ratio.

-- Care and education in a Christ-centered environment
+- Care and education in a Christ-centered environment.

-- Thematic elements to enhance and encourage hands-on learning
+- Thematic elements to enhance and encourage hands-on learning.

-- Focus on channeling natural curiosity and developing academic skills
+- Focus on channeling natural curiosity and developing academic skills.

-- Regular communication between teachers and parents to stay informed about your child’s day
+- Regular communication between teachers and parents to keep parents informed about their child’s day.

 Criteria to enter a 3K Program

-- All immunizations must be current
+- All immunizations must be current.

-- Children must be completely, 100%, potty trained
+- Children must be completely, 100%, potty trained.

 Characteristics of a potty trained child;

-- Able to indicate to an adult the need to go potty and/or should respond when asked to use the bathroom;
+- Able to indicate to an adult the need to go potty and/or should respond when asked to use the bathroom.

 - Capability to assist with the changing of their clothes if a potty accident should occur, which from time to time, may happen while napping.